groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/delete/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Deleting Text Signatures from DOCX using Java"
+    title: "Steps for deleting text signatures from DOCX using Java"
     content: |
       [GroupDocs.Signature](/signature/java/) makes it easy for Java developers to delete text signatures in DOCX files using their applications by following a few simple steps.